-The description of this visual is as follows: Working from bottom up over four levels: On the first base line level is the WHO and WHY stages: these are two blocks either side of the SO THAT stage which is presented as a central, internal triangle which reaches high up through the middle of the pyramid to level two and three.
-On the second level is the WHEN and WHERE, again either side of SO THAT internal pyramid.
-The third level is the WHAT and WHAT FOR stages, either side of SO THAT internal pyramid.
+The description of the Jane Vella 8 step design visual is as follows:

+Working from bottom up over four levels: On the first base line level is the WHO and WHY stages: these are two blocks either side of the SO THAT stage which is presented as a central, internal triangle which reaches high up through the middle of the pyramid to level two and three.
+On the second level is the WHEN and WHERE, again either side of the SO THAT internal pyramid.
+The third level is the WHAT and WHAT FOR stages, either side of the SO THAT internal pyramid.
 On the top level, on its own, above everything else is the HOW stage: the learning tasks.
 These eight stages are elaborated on below.